mpenning/rst2pdf_http/README.md

 # Typical Use-case

-Assume I am building a pdf for a doocument saved as `CoverLetter_20230927.rst` with an 8-point font, and want to serve it on port 8080....
+Assume I am building a pdf for a document saved as `CoverLetter_20230927.rst` with an 8-point font, and want to serve it on port 8080....

 ```
 $ make all